nithincp/nithincp/README.md

 ## 👨‍💻 Introduction

-Highly motivated and skilled developer with 4 years of industrial experience, specializing in Python.
-I am passionate about building open-source projects and getting involved with the community.
+Embark on a coding journey with a seasoned developer boasting 5 years of industrial expertise.
+My passion lies in the world of Python and Javascript, where I breathe life into projects and contribute actively to the vibrant open-source community.

 ## 🔧 Tech Stacks

 Here are some of the technologies I work with:

 - Programming Languages: Python, Javascript, Solidity
-- Frameworks and Libraries: React, NextJS, Flask
+- Frameworks and Libraries: React, NextJS, Django
-- Databases: AWS Aurora, AWS Redshift, MySQL
+- Databases: AWS Aurora, AWS Redshift, MySQL, Postgres, MongoDB
 - Tools and Platforms: Git, Github, VSCode
 - Certifications -
   - AWS Certified Developer - Associate